-Current income tax for each taxable entity is the expected tax payable on the local taxable income for the year, using local tax rates enacted or substantively enacted at the balance sheet date, and includes any adjustment to tax payable or recoverable in respect of previous years.
+Current income tax for each taxable entity is the expected tax payable on the local taxable income for the year, using local tax rates enacted or substantively enacted at the reporting date, and includes any adjustment to tax payable or recoverable in respect of previous years.

 Deferred income tax is recognized on differences between the carrying amount of assets and liabilities in the consolidated financial statements and the corresponding tax bases used in the computation of taxable income, and is accounted for using the liability method.
 Deferred tax liabilities are recognized for all taxable temporary differences, and deferred tax assets are generally recognized for all deductible temporary differences to the extent that it is probable taxable income will be available against which those deductible temporary differences can be utilized.
-Such assets and liabilities are not recognized if the temporary differences arise from goodwill or from the initial recognition of assets and liabilities in a transaction which affects neither taxable income nor the accounting income.
+Such assets and liabilities in a transaction which affects neither taxable income nor the accounting income.
 Deferred income tax is provided on temporary differences arising on investments in subsidiaries, except where the timing of the reversal of the temporary difference is controlled by the Company and it is probable that the temporary difference will not reverse in the foreseeable future.

-The carrying amount of deferred income tax assets is reviewed at each balance sheet date and reduced to the extent that it is no longer probable sufficient taxable income will be available to allow all or part of the asset to be recovered.
-To the extent that an asset not previously recognized fulfills the criteria for recognition, a deferred income tax asset is recorded.
-Deferred income tax assets and liabilities are measured on an undiscounted basis at the rates that are expected to apply in the years when the deferred tax asset is realized or the liability is settled, based on tax rates which have been enacted or substantively enacted by the balance sheet date.
+The carrying amount of deferred income tax assets is reviewed at each reporting date and reduced to the extent that it is no longer probable sufficient taxable income will be available to allow all or part of the asset to be recovered.
+To the extent that an asset not previously recognized fulfills the criteria for recognition, a deferred tax asset is recorded.

+Deferred tax assets and liabilities are measured on an undiscounted basis at the rates that are expected to apply in the years when the deferred tax asset is realized or the liability is settled, based on tax rates which have been enacted or substantively enacted by the reporting date.
 The measurement of deferred tax liabilities and assets reflect the tax consequences that would flow from the manner in which the Company expects to recover or settle the carrying amount of its assets and liabilities.

-Deferred income tax assets and liabilities are presented as non-current.
+Deferred tax assets and liabilities are presented as non-current.

-Deferred income tax assets and liabilities are offset when there is a legally enforceable right to set off current tax assets against current tax liabilities, and when they relate to income taxes levied by the same taxation authority and the Company intends to settle its current tax assets and liabilities on a net basis.
+Deferred tax assets and liabilities are offset when there is a legally enforceable right to set off current tax assets against current tax liabilities, and when they relate to income taxes levied by the same taxation authority and the Company intends to settle its current tax assets and liabilities on a net basis.

-I) Share capital
+Share capital